ember-learn/guides-source/guides/release/upgrading/current-edition/tracked-properties.md

 ## When to Use `get` and `set`

+Here are some cases where you still need to use `get` and `set`:

+- When accessing and updating plain properties on objects without decorators
+- When using Ember's `ObjectProxy` class, or a class that implements the `unknownProperty` function (which allows objects to intercept `get` calls)
+- When accessing relationships for Ember Data records, e.g.
+`blogPost.get('comments')`.
+Under the hood, this is a type of `ObjectProxy`.

+Additionally, you will have to continue using _accessor_ functions for arrays if you want arrays to update as expected.
+These functions are covered in more detail in the [Looping Through Lists](../../../components/looping-through-lists/) guide.

+Importantly, you do _not_ have to use `get` or `set` when reading or updating computed properties, as was noted in the computed property section.

+In the sections below, you will learn why these methods are still needed, and review some detailed examples of `ObjectProxy` and plain objects.

+### Background information

+Why do developers still need to use `get` and `set` in some places?

 Ember's classic change tracking system used two methods to ensure that all data was accessed properly and updated correctly: `get` and `set`.